Arab League: Transport

 The Arab League is divided into five parts when it comes to transport, with the Arabian Peninsula and the Near East being entirely connected by air, sea, roads and railways.
 Another part of the League is the Nile Valley, made up of Egypt and Sudan.
 These two member states have started to improve the River Nile's navigation system to improve accessibility and thus foster trading.
 A new railway system is also set to connect the southern Egyptian city of Abu Simbel with the northern Sudanese city of Wadi Halfa and then to Khartoum and Port Sudan.
 The third division of the League is the Maghreb, where a 3,000 km stretch of railway runs from the southern cities of Morocco to Tripoli in Western Libya.
 The fourth division of the League is the Horn of Africa, whose member states include Djibouti and Somalia.
 These two Arab League states are separated by only ten nautical miles from the Arabian Peninsula by the Bab el Mandeb and this is quickly changing as Tarik bin Laden, the brother of Osama bin Laden, has initiated the construction of the ambitious Bridge of the Horns project, which ultimately aims to connect the Horn of Africa with the Arabian Peninsula via a massive bridge.
 The project is intended to facilitate and accelerate the already centuries-old trade and commerce between the two regions.
-The last division of the League is the isolated island of the Comoros located off the coast of East Africa, which is not physically connected to any other Arab state, but still trades with other Arab League members.
+The last division of the League is the isolated archipelago of the Comoros located off the coast of East Africa, which is not physically connected to any other Arab state, but still trades with other Arab League members.

 Literacy

 In collecting literacy data, many countries estimate the number of literate people based on self-reported data.
 Some use educational attainment data as a proxy, but measures of school attendance or grade completion may differ.
 Because definitions and data collection methods vary across countries, literacy estimates should be used with caution.
 United Nations Development Programme, Human Development Report 2010.
-It is also important to note that the Persian Gulf region has had an oil boom, enabling more schools and universities to be set up.
+The Persian Gulf region has had an oil boom, enabling more schools and universities to be set up.

 Demographics

-The Arab League is a culturally and ethnically one association of 22 member states, with the overwhelming majority of the League's population identified as Arab (on a cultural ethnoracial basis).
+While Egyptians constitute the largest ethnic group in the Arab League, there are several other ethnic groups that also reside in the region, including Arabs, Berbers, Kurds, Somalis, Assyrians, Armenians, Nubians, Mandaeans, and Circassians.
+Each of these groups have their own distinct cultures, languages, and traditions.
 As of 1 July 2013, about 359 million people live in the states of the Arab League.
 Its population grows faster than in most other global regions.
-The most populous member state is Egypt, with a population of about 100 million.
-The least populated is the Comoros, with over 0.6 million inhabitants.
+The most populous member state is Egypt, with a population of over 100 million.
+The least populated is the Comoros, with approximately 850,000 inhabitants.

-Syrian demographics are before the Syrian civil war.